remove the ptII module

 a "ptolemy" module.
 I would expect the ptII module to use the ptII svn

 repository, but instead the ptII module is all but empty and the ptolemy

 I'm marking that as being in have a 2.0.0 target milestone as 2.0 should not

 ship with unused functionality.

-#1 Updated by Chad Berkley over 9 years ago
+#1 Updated by Chad Berkley almost 13 years ago

 The ptII module actually does provide functionality.
 It contains the metadata needed to build ptolemy successfully.
 If we can put the module-info directory in the ptolemy svn tree, then we can remove the ptII module.
 If you think there is a better place for that information, I'm up for suggestions.

 #2 Updated by Christopher Brooks almost 13 years ago